sjasthi/learnandhelp_assets/board_meeting_06_24_2026.md

 * Encourage students to communicate conflicts with instructors as early as possible
 * Allow one scheduled makeup opportunity when necessary

-No final decision was made.
+Decision: We will take up a combination of above approaches to reduce the contention.

 ---

-# 4. Registration Incentives
+# 4. Registration Incentives and Policies

 The Board discussed several strategies to encourage early registration.